 About Melanie & the Fellowship to Honor Her Memory

-From the start of her legal training, Melanie demonstrated a singular focus on pro bono work.
-Prior to graduating from Ohio State University Moritz College of Law, she served as a public service fellow, a research fellow with the Pro Bono Research Group, and President of the Public Interest Law Foundation.
-Melanie won the CALI Award for Children and the Law.
-After law school, she spent eleven years in public interest law representing abused children in Chicago; working to place students in public interest careers at Chicago-Kent College of Law; as Assistant Staff Counsel for the American Bar Association Center for Pro Bono; and finally as Directing Attorney of the Pro Bono Project at Legal Aid Center of Southern Nevada.
-She also published and lectured on pro bono and access to justice topics.
-In her time in Southern Nevada, she made an indelible imprint on the lives of so many, and we wish to keep her memory and spirit alive in a way that she would have loved—through support of public interest law education.
+That belief guided Melanie's entire career.
+From the start of her legal training, she demonstrated an unwavering commitment to public service and access to justice.
+While a student at Ohio State University Moritz College of Law, she served as a public service fellow, a research fellow with the Pro Bono Research Group, and President of the Public Interest Law Foundation, and she received the CALI Award for Children and the Law.
+After law school, Melanie spent more than a decade in public interest law—representing abused children in Chicago, helping place students in public interest careers at Chicago-Kent College of Law, advancing pro bono initiatives nationally as Assistant Staff Counsel for the American Bar Association Center for Pro Bono, and ultimately serving as Directing Attorney of the Pro Bono Project at Legal Aid Center of Southern Nevada.

-The application period for summer 2025 opens January 20, 2025.
+The application period for summer 2026 opens January 20, 2026.

 Fellowship Details

-- Application period: January 20 - February 21, 2025
+- Application period: January 20 – February 22, 2026

 - Fellowship duration: 12 weeks